mysticetus-inc/dotcom/site/content/industry/pso-provider/_index.md

 {{< components/feature-highlight
 	title="Standardized Data Collection"
 	subTitle="Increase accuracy through your defined data collection model" text="Observers consistently collect data to your defined standard.
 Map display of animal and vessel locations is immediately  viewable and shared across connected computers around the world.
 Accurate sighting data readily validated at time of entry.
-Mistakes are fixed on the water, not at home." image="mysticetus-data-collection.png"
+Mistakes are fixed on the water, not at home.
+Is it degrees/minutes/seconds or degrees/minutes?
+Mysticetus doesn't allow your PSOs to do it the wrong way - Mysticetus automatically records all the basics like date, time, distances and locations." image="mysticetus-data-collection.png"
 >}}